-BLOCK: There are nine best picture nominees.
+BLOCK: There are nine Best Picture nominees.
 But obviously, a lot of movies left off that list.
-Bob, what wold be the one from this past year that you think really should have been a best picture nominee?
+Bob, what would be the one from this past year that you think really should have been a Best Picture nominee?

 MONDELLO: You know that my top 10 list is always 22 pictures.